-DUTIES OF EXECUTIVE COMMITTEE.
+Duties of Executive Committee.

-- 1st.
-It shall be the duty of the Executive Committee to exercise proper care over the buildings, grounds and property of the School keep them in good repair, prevent all damages, and demand indemnity for the same; see that School-rooms are properly warmed, ventilated, and kept clean and comfortable. - 2d.
-They shall audit all accounts against the school, determine all matter of expenditure not provided for by law or otherwise, and in all emergencies, exercise such executive authority in the absence of the Regents as the law permits, and order the payment of expenditures as they occur, from moneys received from the State, or on account of tuition, and incidental fees. - 3d.
-They shall elect from their own body a Secretary and Treasurer, and notify the State Superintendent of the same. - 4th.
-The Secretary shall keep a record of the proceedings of the Committee; shall enter therein all moneys received by the Treasurer or Executive Committee, and at all times subject his record for examination by the Faculty, the Executive Committee, or the Board of Regents. - 5th.
-The Treasurer shall receive all money drawn by the Executive Committee from the State or derived from tuition and incidental fees, pay it out by order of the Executive Committee, and make a complete itemized report to the Board of Regents at the close of the fiscal year; he may, with the approval of the Executive Committee, designate the Principal or other Teachers, as Collector of the tuition and incidental fees, but such collector shall pay the same over to the Treasurer as received, and take his receipt therefor. - 6th.
-The Executive Committee shall visit the School from time to time, note the progress of Pupils, their conduct, the modes of instruction, and inspect the buildings, furniture and fittings. - 7th.
-The Executive Committee shall prepare and present to the Board of Regents at their annual visit, a Report showing in detail the amount received from all sources and the amount disbursed for all purposes by them during the school year, with such other information as will show the operations, condition and wants of the School.
+Ist.
+It shall be the duty of the Executive Committee to exercise proper care over the buildings grounds and property of the school; keep them in good repair, prevent all damages, and demand indemnity for the same; see that school-rooms are properly warmed, ventilated and kept clean and comfortable.

+2d.
+They shall audit all accounts against the school, determine all matters of expenditure not provided for by law or otherwise, and, in all emergencies, exercise such executive authority in the absence of the Regents as the law permits, and order the payment of expenditures as they occur, from moneys received from the State or on account of tuition, and incidental fees.

+3rd.
+They shall elect from their own body a Secretary and Treasurer and notify the State Superintendent of the same.

+4th.
+The Secretary shall keep a record of the proceedings of the committee; shall enter therein all moneys received by the Treasurer or Ex_s cutive Committee, and at all times subject his record for examination by the the Faculty, the Executive Committee, or the Board of Regents.

+5th.
+The Treasurer shall receive all money drawn by the Executive Committee from the State or derived from tuition and meidental iees, pay it out by order of the Executive Committee, and make a complete itemized report to the Board of Regents at the close of the fiscal year; he may, with the approval of the Executive Committee, designate the Principal or other Teachers, as Collector of the tuition and incidental fees, but such Collector shall pay the same over to the Treasurer as received, and take has receipt therefore

+.
+6th.
+The Executive Committee shall visit the school from time to time, note the progress of the pupils, their conduct, the modes of instruction, and inspect the buildings, furniture and fittings.

+7th.
+The Executive Committee shall prepare and present to the Board of Regents at their annual visit, a report, showing in detail the amount received from all sources and the amount disbursed for all purposes by them during the school year, with such other information as will show the operations, condition and wants of the school.

-GRADUATES' DIRECTORY.
+GRADUATE'S DIRECTORY.

 H. Cornelia Marshall, (Mrs. Newman), Marion county.
-Bina Holt (Mrs. Withers), Glenville.
-Jacob F. Cork, attorney-at-law, Charleston, West Virginia.
+Bina Holt, (Mrs. Withers), Glenville Jacob F. Cork, attorney-at-law, Charleston, West Virginia.
 Elmer H. Dodson, physician, Glenville.

 S. Elizabeth Arbuckle, teacher, Lewisburg.

-Clara C. Cain (Mrs. Chrisman), Tupello, Mississippi.
+Clara C. Cain, (Mrs. Chrisman), Tupello, Mississippi.

 Mary E. Cain (Mrs. Hays), Glenville.

-Lucy Bell Feity (Mrs. E. H. Dodson), Glenville.
+Lucy Bell Feity (Mrs. E H. Dodson), Glenville.

-Alice Hays (deceased).
+Alice Hays, deceased.

-Ella V. Hays, teacher, Omaha, Nebraska.
+Ella V. Hays (Mrs. Martin), Cairo, W. Va.

 Paulina Shock (Mrs. Snodgrass), Normantown.

-Ward Huffman (deceased).
+Ward Huffman, deceased.

 W. W. Johnson, merchant, Glenville.

-John Stump, minister, Kanawha county.
+John Stump, minister, Buckhannon, W. Va.

 Elizabeth A. Conrad (Mrs. Childres), Burnsville.
 Laura V. Webb (Mrs. Thompson), St. Albans.
-Huffman A. Knight, Teacher, Texas.
+Huffman A. Knight, teacher, Texas.

-S. Louisa Linn, teacher, Gilmer county.
+S. Louisa Linn, teacher, Randolph county.

-Mark Cox, teacher, Jackson county.

-Samuel A. Hays, lawyer, Glenville.

-A Lincoln Holt, lawyer, Glenville.
+Mark Cox, teacher, Randolph county.
+Samuel A. Hays, 'lawyer, Glenville.
+A. Lincoln Holt, lawyer, Glenville.
+J. M. Marshall, deceased.

-J. M. Marshall (deceased).

 Howard A. Withers, teacher, Webster county.